sunzehui/strapi-wechat-h5-auth/README.md

 > npm run develop

 ### STEP 3
-- Config the WeChat AppID and AppSecret.
+- Config the WeChat AppID，AppSecret and redirct_url.

-Go to the Strapi Dashboard, and change to the PLUGINS -> WeChat Mini Program Authenticator, input the AppID,AppSecret and save it.
+Go to the Strapi Dashboard, and change to the PLUGINS -> WeChat H5 Authenticator, input the AppID,AppSecret,redirect_url and save it.

 - Add fileds to User Collection